oracle/nosql-examples/examples-nosql-cluster-deployment/scenario-5.md

 multi-zone configuration, reads are generally always possible, because at least one replica is located in every zone.
 Writes can also occur in the event of a zone loss, as long as the database maintains quorum.

-A **zone** is a physical location that supports high capacity network connectivity between the Storage Nodes deployed within it.
+A **zone** is a physical location that supports high-capacity network connectivity between the Storage Nodes deployed within it.
 Each zone has some level of physical separation from other zones.
 Typically, each zone includes redundant or backup power supplies, redundant data communications connections, environmental controls (for
 example: air conditioning, fire suppression), and security devices.
-A zone can represent a physical data center building, the floor of a building, a room, pod, or rack, depending on the particular deployment.
+A zone can represent a physical data center building, the floor of a building, a room, pod, or rack, depending on the deployment.
 You can think of **zone** as an independent data center.

 Oracle recommends installing and configuring your store across multiple zones when disaster recovery (DR) is a high concern.
-Multiple zones help mitigate systemic failures that affect an entire physical location, such as a large scale power or network outage.
+Multiple zones help mitigate systemic failures that affect an entire physical location, such as a large-scale power or network outage.

 There are two types of zones — **primary** and **secondary**. **Primary zones** are the default.
 They contain replication nodes that can serve as masters or replicas.
 Secondary zones contain replication nodes that can serve only as replicas.
 You can use secondary zones to make a copy of the data available at a distant location, or to maintain an extra copy of the